BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 Each segment is either a spread argument or an array of non-spread consecutive arguments.
 After calculating all the segments, the compiler concatenates all the segments into one array.

+All missing variadic arguments are replaced with empty arrays.

+For single spread arguments copy is performed.
+For `char`, `boolean` and `long` types a normal array copy is used, all other arrays are copied using slices.

 #### WASM

 All **WASM**-specific lowering stages are located in `org.jetbrains.kotlin.backend.wasm.WasmLoweringPhasesKt`.